Daylily-Informatics/zebra_day/README.md

 <ul>

-### Quickest Start :: Daylily Orchestrated Build and Deploy ( deliverable in a month, given minimal externally driven delays)
+### Managed :: Daylily Orchestrated Build and Deploy ( deliverable in a month, given minimal externally driven delays)
 * [Daylily is available to lead or contribute to the building and deployment of universal barcoding systems to your organizations operations](https://www.linkedin.com/in/john--major/).
 Daylily offers expertise with the entire process from evaluating existing operations systems, proposing integration options, securing all hardware, deploying hardware and software, and importantly: connecting newly deployed barcoding services to other LIS systems.

 #### Universal Barcoding Capability Project Timing Estimates